Battery Technology Showcase Highlights Emerging Tech

 Opinions were understandably divided, although a few key points did shine through.
 The consensus amongst the experts in attendance was that Lithium-Ion batteries are reaching the end of their period of dominance, thanks partly to more advanced battery manufacturing technologies.

 But what trends are poised to kill off the Li-Ion battery as we know it?
 Join us as we take a look.

 Solid-state batteries have long been mooted as a potential successor to Li-Ion batteries, utilising a solid material to transport lithium ions in the battery.
 However, a lack of viable material candidates has meant that development until recently has been slow.

 Lab-level gains in recent years have yielded several advancements which are making solid-state batteries a viable option.
 This, combined with heavy investment from the likes of Dyson, Renault, Nissan, Mitsubishi and Volkswagen – with an eye to solid-state batteries powering future electric vehicles – has meant that the future looks brighter for solid-state batteries.

 Panellists, however, were quick to note that the road to solid-state battery viability is a long one.
 Commercialisation strategies for these battery technologies will likely be over five years.

 Key industry players have become excited by the possibility of utilising sulphur in Li-Ion battery production in favour of cobalt, nickel and manganese in the cathode.

-Supercapacitors (or ultracapacitors) are regarded as one of the most promising technologies in the battery development world.
+Supercapacitors (or ultracapacitors) are regarded as one of the most promising technologies in battery development.

-One plan involves merging supercapacitor technology with solid-state technology, which would solve weaknesses with solid state battery technology like longevity and peak power performance.
+One plan involves merging supercapacitor technology with solid-state technology and solving weaknesses with solid-state battery technology like longevity and peak power performance.